aartikis/RTEC/docs/existing-apps.md

  dependency_graph_directory = '../examples/toy/resources/graphs'
  include_input = false
 ```
 &emsp;&ensp; According to the key-value pairs of the above table, the event description of the toy application is in the file "../examples/toy/resources/patterns/rules.prolog", while the input stream is in "../examples/toy/dataset/csv/toy_data.csv" and the results of RTEC are written in the directory "../examples/toy/results".
-See Sections 4 and 5 of the [user manual](../RTEC_manual.pdf) for the grammar of an event description and the supported format for the input providers.
-Moreover, the complete documentation of the parameters in the above table is provided in Section 6.
+See the [manual](../RTEC_manual.pdf) for the grammar of an event description, the supported format for the input providers, and the complete documentation of the parameters in the above table.

   2. **Run RTEC.**